 Students in Comparative Literature design a course of study tailored to their particular interests, and work in languages as diverse as English and German, French and Hindi, Spanish and Arabic, Chinese and Latin.
 Some students have fluency in their foreign language(s) of choice when they join the program, while others develop their linguistic fluency as they pursue their studies in the concentration.
 Comp Lit concentrators can connect their literary studies with broader interests in the Humanities, such as film, digital media, and music.
 They can also incorporate their literary studies into their interests in other fields, such as law, medicine, and the environment.
 Many of our students bring a comparative disciplinary element into their program of studies (literature and gender studies; literature and philosophy; literature and government), while others pursue a joint concentration directly.

 Students who have concentrated in Comparative Literature have gone on to careers in a variety of fields: academics, journalism, film, law, medicine, and business, among others.
-Please see our Alumni List for specific examples.
-Here are also some testimonies about our concentration from some of our alumni: Alumni Voices.
+Please see our Alumni List for information about some of our graduates.